saltyrtc/saltyrtc-meta/Protocol.md

   the responder's address in the *id* field to the server and a close code of `3001` (*Protocol Error*) in the *reason* field.
 A responder SHALL close the connection to the server with a close code of `3001`.
-* If the other client is authenticated and the error cause is not a 'send-error' message from the server, the client SHALL send a 'close' message to the other client containing the close code `3001` (*Protocol Error*).
-In any case, both clients SHALL terminate the connection to the server (normal close code).
+* If the other client is authenticated, the client SHALL send a 'close' message to the other client containing the close code `3001` (*Protocol Error*).
+Both clients SHALL terminate the connection to the server (normal close code).

 ## Client Handshake